joseph-a-levine/authoring/_older/march_2024.md

 Notably, I've now made three (haphazard, half-hearted) attempts to climb Nevado de Toluca, and failed all three times.

+March is a straightforward, if busy, month.
+I have three things to submit in the next seven weeks, only one of which I've started (shh).
+Most of it's coursework, which will be straightforward to knock out, but my thesis is going to take up remarkable amounts of time — especially if I want to do it well!

 ## Reading

-One part of my thesis involved a ton of reading, thankfully.
+One part of my thesis research involves a ton of reading, thankfully.
 Over a 36 hour period last week, I read at least the abstract of every development paper{% sidenote "jelfcod-id" "By JEL code." %} published in the top 5 economics journals since 2016.
 Some cool ones jumped out.

 ### I &lt;3 David Roodman